TheTexta/obsidian-main/Economics/scarcity.md

 The problem with distributing resources in a fair and equal manner.
+For a resource to be non scarce it must be [[Non rival]].
+Air has no scarcity.